 Welcome to Subscribe On Youtube

-Given a binary tree root.
-Split the binary tree into two subtrees by removing 1 edge such that the product of the sums of the subtrees are maximized.
+Given the root of a binary tree, split the binary tree into two subtrees by removing one edge such that the product of the sums of the subtrees is maximized.

 Example 1: